Hot Spots in Dogs

 What causes hot spots?

-Hot spots are usually caused by self-trauma when a dog scratches an itch so vigorously that it creates an open wound.
-Many things can cause the initial itch in dogs including:
+Hot spots are usually caused by self-trauma when a dog scratches an itchy spot so vigorously that it creates an open wound.
+Many things can cause the initial itch in dogs, including:

-Ear infections.
-Bacteria or yeast in the ear canal can be so irritating that the dog scratches at his ear, creating hot spots on the ear flap, behind the ear, or on the neck.
+• Ear infections.
+Bacteria or yeast in the ear canal can be so irritating that the dog scratches at the ear, creating hot spots on the ear flap, behind the ear, or on the neck.

-Pyoderma.
-Primary skin infections also caused by bacteria or yeast may incite the dog to scratch an area so much that a secondary hot spot forms.
+• Pyoderma.
+Primary skin infections caused by bacteria or yeast may incite the dog to scratch an area so much that a secondary hot spot forms.

-Poor grooming.
-Dogs with unkempt hair coats bite at tangles, creating open wounds.
-Matted fur prevents air from reaching the skin and retains water after a dog swims or gets caught in the rain so the skin stays wet.
-This sets up a perfect environment for a hot spot.
+• Poor grooming.
+Dogs with poorly-kept hair coats bite at tangles, creating open wounds.
+Matted fur prevents air from reaching the skin and retains water after a dog swims or gets caught in the rain, which ensures that the skin stays wet, creating a perfect environment for a hot spot.

-Boredom.
-Dogs, like people, develop bad habits.
+• Boredom.
 Instead of biting their fingernails, bored dogs lick areas that are easily accessible.
-When they lie down, the feet and forearms are right under their faces so hot spots often occur there.
+When they lie down, their feet and forearms are right under their faces, so hot spots often occur there.

-Orthopedic problems.
-Dogs with arthritis or back problems tend to lie down much of the time.
-Lying on one side creates abrasions over pressure points, like hips or hocks (ankles), where bony protrusions have little muscular padding, especially in elderly dogs with diminishing muscle mass.
+• Orthopedic problems.
+Dogs with arthritis or back problems tend to lie down a lot.
+Lying on one side creates abrasions over pressure points, like hips or ankles, where bony protrusions have little muscular padding, especially in elderly dogs with decreasing muscle mass.
 When the dog licks the abrasion, a hot spot erupts.
 Dogs also lick or chew at degenerating joints much like people rub a sore knee to relieve the pain, creating hot spots in the process.

-When a dog licks the sore spot, it irritates superficial nerve endings in the skin which stimulates more itching followed by more licking, biting, and scratching.
+When a dog licks the sore spot, it irritates superficial nerve endings in the skin, which stimulates more itching, followed by more licking, biting, and scratching.
 This lick-itch-lick cycle is the basis for the self-trauma that causes hot spots.
-Hot spots can dramatically increase in size in a very short period of time.
-Pet owners may go to work after noticing a pinpoint area of redness and come home at the end of the day to find a raw lesion the size of a pancake.
+Hot spots can dramatically increase in size in a very short period.
+Pet owners may go to work after noticing a pinpoint area of redness and come home to find a raw lesion the size of a pancake.

 How are hot spots treated?

-The goal in treating a hot spot is to stop the trauma and prevent the development of a deep skin infection, so the first step in treating hot spots is to stop the self-mutilation.
-Some options to prevent your dog from doing this include:
+The goal in treating a hot spot is to stop the trauma and prevent the development of a deep skin infection.
+The first step in treatment is to stop the self-mutilation.
+Some options to prevent your dog from hurting themselves include:

-• placing an Elizabethan collar (also known as an E-collar or cone) that stops the dog from chewing at the hot spot
+• Using an Elizabethan collar (also known as an E-collar or cone) that stops the dog from chewing at the hot spot.

-• topical or oral steroids and antihistamines to reduce the itching.
-Consult your veterinarian before using any medications intended for humans as they are often toxic to dogs.
+• Giving your dog topical or oral steroids and antihistamines to reduce the itching.
+Consult your veterinarian before using any medications intended for humans, as they are often toxic to dogs.

 It often takes a combination of all options to stop the trauma.
-In the meantime, the underlying cause of the hot spot must be addressed:
+In the meantime, the underlying cause of the hot spot must be addressed.
+Treatment depends on the cause:

-• If arthritis is the culprit, your veterinarian may prescribe non-steroidal anti-inflammatory drugs (NSAIDs) such as meloxicam (Metacam®), carprofen (Rimadyl®, Vetprofen®), deracoxib (Deramaxx®), or other pain medications such as gabapentin (Neurontin®).
+• Arthritis: Your veterinarian may prescribe non-steroidal anti-inflammatory drugs (NSAIDs), such as meloxicam (Metacam®), carprofen (Rimadyl®, Vetprofen®), or deracoxib (Deramaxx®), or other pain medications such as gabapentin (Neurontin®).

-• For inhalant or food allergies, your veterinarian can help you to begin avoidance or de-sensitization therapy and may recommend a hypoallergenic diet.
+• Inhalant or food allergies: Your veterinarian can help you begin allergen avoidance or desensitization therapy and may recommend a hypoallergenic diet.

-• For ear infections, the underlying yeast or bacteria will be treated.
+• Ear infections: The underlying yeast or bacterial infection will be treated.

-• If boredom or behavioral issues are the reason your dog traumatizes himself, training and behavior modification, additional exercise and enrichment, and/or medications, such as antidepressants like fluoxetine (Reconcile®), clomipramine (Clomicalm®), or amitriptyline (Elavil®) may be the solution.
+• Boredom or behavioral problems: Training and behavior modification, increased exercise and environmental enrichment, and sometimes medications such as fluoxetine (Reconcile®), clomipramine (Clomicalm®), or amitriptyline (Elavil®) may be recommended.

 How can hot spots be prevented?